-I break down the common hypothesis’ related to food allergy prevalence and discuss why food allergies in kids are on the rise.
+I break down the common hypotheses related to food allergy prevalence and a number of allergy prevention tips.

 Let’s review some potential theories why allergies are on the rise, then we’ll discuss a number of allergy prevention tips.

 Why Are Food Allergies in Kids on the Rise?